andicodetrf/ProjectOne_JustMyType/README.md

 ###### Unresolved:
 1. Null word display in Medium Tier leaderboard after a round has been played in either Easy or Med tier.
 Null word display disappears temporarily right after a Med-Tier is played.
 It also disappears when Med-Tier has been played more than 2 times (this fills up all the 3 rows in leaderboard).
 If no round or less than 2 rounds have been played in either easy or med - when player toggles between easy & med level via dropdown, Null word displays in 2nd and/or 3rd placement.

-2. The highscore for Medium Tier may display null if a player toggles to medium tier after a round is played in easy tier with a score of 0.
+2. The highscore for Easy & Medium Tier displays null when
+      - **there are no scores in either yet and**
+        - **player plays medium tier and scores 0** - med tier displays high score as 0 and no record is added to leaderboard
+        - player toggles to easy tier - high score shows null
+        - player toggles back to med tier - high score shows null as well

 #### Further Possible Improvements